radiant-rstats/radiant/cran-comments.md

 ## Resubmission

+radiant was recently archived and removed from CRAN.
+Uwe Ligges confirmed that multiple emails were sent to my radiant@rady.ucsd.edu email address but, unfortunately, I cannot find any such emails in my inbox.
+I hope you will accept radiant as a resubmission.

+## Test environments

+* local OS X install, R 3.5.1
+* local Windows install, R 3.5.1
+* Ubuntu "trusty" (on travis-ci), R oldrel, release, and devel
+* win-builder

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

+## Resubmission

 This is a resubmission.
 In this version I have fixed several bugs and added several new features (see NEWS.md for details).

 radiant depends on all radiant.* packages.
 From the last time I submitted updates to CRAN I seem to recall Uwe Ligges suggested I submit all radiant packages to be updated at the same time.
 I hope my recollection is correct and that this is indeed the preferred approach that will minimize workload for CRAN.